Whispering Melodies traces the journey of MB Prakash, India's only accordion tuner

 Did you know that Raj Kapoor was inspired by Romanian music, and that's how the accordion came to be used in the number ‘Jeena Yahan Marna Yahan’ in the film Mera Naam Joker?
-With interesting tit-bits such as this and beautiful European music playing in the background, the recently released English-Kannada documentary film, Whispering Melodies (Midimididu Hrudaya) showcases India’s self-taught accordionist, MB Prakash, who went on to set up the only accordion band in India ‘The Tremolos.’
+With interesting tit-bits such as this and beautiful European music playing in the background, the recently released English-Kannada documentary film, Whispering Melodies (Midimididu Hrudaya) showcases India’s self-taught accordionist, MB Prakash, who went on to start the only accordion band in India, ‘The Tremolos.’

 The 35-minute-film that is playing on YouTube has been directed by Adithyaa Sadashiv, and produced by Bijapure Harmonium Foundation.
 It traces accordionist MB Prakash’s passion for the foreign instrument.
 A musical instrument that is rarely discussed here, in spite of its presence in Indian cinema and often used to provide background music.
 Whispering Melodies comes at a time when rare artistes such as Prakash – who is not only an accordionist but an instrument specialist who has delved into its make-up to gain mastery – are being documented by many institutions for the intrinsic research value they hold.